likvidera/Documentation/CTF/mirc2077/README.md

 # Mirc2077
 ## Intro
 I made this challenge for the SEC-T CTF 2019.
-It has two parts and is meant to be a bite-size 'browser-pwnable'.
+It has two parts and is meant to be a minimal 'browser-pwnable'.
 The javascript engine used is Duktape (https://duktape.org).
-A custom bug was introduced to it and can be used to get code-execution in the JS-interpreter-process.
-This process is heavily sandboxed with Seccomp and the second part is about escaping it by exploiting an IPC-bug in the main-process.
+A custom bug was introduced to it which can be used to get code-execution in the JS-interpreter-process.
+This process is heavily sandboxed with Seccomp and the second part of the challenge is about escaping it by exploiting an IPC-bug in the main-process.

 TL;DR: The final exploit is in `exploit/pwn64.js` and is built dynamically from `exploit/exploit.py`.